-Only in certain deck versions (like the Morgan-Greer shown in the center of the card trio above), the symbolic meanings of armor deal with protection, preparation, and strength.
+Armor: Only in certain deck versions (like the Morgan-Greer shown in the center of the card trio above), the symbolic meanings of armor deal with protection, preparation, and strength.
 Most Tarot deck renditions depict all the knights in full armor (knights typically represents action and strength).
 The armor indicates a need to protect ourselves when engaging in activities referenced in a reading.
-See other armor gleaming in the cards.
+Get more about armor meaning in Tarot here.

-Seen on many of the cards, mountain symbol meanings deal with triumph, challenge, attainment, and realization.
+Mountains/Cliffs: Seen on many of the cards, mountain symbol meanings deal with triumph, challenge, attainment, and realization.
 Mountains also represent timelessness and an endurance that is infinite.
 When those mountains peak out of the cards into our attention, we may consider the vastness of our universe, and contemplate our place within it.
 We may also want to consider the heights to which we are climbing, and what the realization of our goals may mean for us and those around us.
-Climb the mountains in other cards here.

 Persistent questions the nine of wands asks us: